ozcann159/ozcann159/README.md

 <h1 align="center">Hello there! 🚀 I'm Elif</h1>
 <h3 align="center">Jr. Developer  <br>
 I've been working to improve myself in the software development field for the past year.
-I have a passion for learning new concepts and technologies.
+Java ile ilgileniyorum.C#, python basit düzeyde öğrendim.I have a passion for learning new concepts and technologies.
 My motivation is to grow as a person by learning new skills and using what I've learned to solve problems, help others and contribute to the community.
 </h3>

 - 🔭 I’m currently working on **anything related with Java**